oats-center/pea-pod/Step-5 (Optional) Cloudflare/Step-5 Instructions.md

 ### Option 2: Paid Domains

 In truth there are not many free ways to register a domain name today.
 If Freenom and extensions such as .tk are not available, then there are essentially no truly free domain options.
 As an alternative, you can use any number of domain registration sites such as Google Domains.
 By paying you will have more choice on the name and can hold the registration for longer than the terms of Freenom.
-Prefered sites for paid domain registration can be found below.
+Preferred sites for paid domain registration can be found below.

 #### gen.xyz and the extension .xyz